-We've rounded up our favourite projectors, including Full HD and native 4K models, which also support HDR, and some short throw projector action too for those with smaller spaces.
+We've rounded up our favourite projectors, including Full HD and native 4K models, which also support HDR, and some short throw projectors too for those with smaller spaces.
+There are even one or two portables that would make an excellent bring-along addition to a garden party for an outdoor cinema experience.
 The only question is how much do you have to spend?

 Naturally, a great 4K projector will cost more than a Full HD one, and real, actual native 4K costs even more than those which use pixel shifting to spoof that top-end resolution.
 Fear not, though, we've got something for all budgets in our best projector list below.
 Just remember to save some money for the projector screen and the popcorn!